Georgia among first U.S. states to provide COVID-19 shots to kids under 16

 “Everyone needs to get this,” she said.
 “It’s the only way to stop this pandemic cold.”

-Reporting by Rich McKay in Atlanta, Carl O’Donnell in New York and Barbara Goldberg in New Jersey; Additional reporting by Michael Erman in Maplewood, N.J.; Writing by Maria Caspani; Editing by Bill Berkrot
+Reporting by Rich McKay in Atlanta, Carl O’Donnell in New York and Barbara Goldberg in New Jersey; Additional reporting by Michael Erman in Maplewood, N.J., and Daniel Trotta in Carlsbad, California; Writing by Maria Caspani; Editing by Bill Berkrot and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.